 A bench warrant in Milwaukee is a serious legal matter that demands your legal attention.
 While a bench warrant is not necessarily as severe as an arrest warrant, ignoring one could end up sending you to jail.
+How can you clear a bench warrant without going to jail?
 Don’t put your freedom at risk unnecessarily – get help from a capable attorney today.

 The Milwaukee criminal defense lawyers at Hart Powell, S.C. understand what you’re facing right now and want to help.
 While difficult, it’s possible in some cases to clear a bench warrant without going to jail.
 Here’s how.